NabinGiri/nabingiri.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Computer Science with a minor in Statistics at the <a href="https://missouri.edu/" target="_blank"> University of Missouri </a>, specializing in deep learning and bioinformatics.
+I am a PhD candidate in Computer Science with a minor in Statistics at the <a href="https://missouri.edu/" target="_blank"> University of Missouri </a>, specializing in deep learning and bioinformatics.
 As a graduate researcher in the Bioinformatics and Machine Learning Lab, I develop innovative solutions at the intersection of statistics, deep learning, and structural biology.

 Feel free to reach out if you'd like to discuss any of these topics or simply connect—I am always open to engaging conversations and collaborations!